Sedbergh Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is conventional wisdom that a property with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 30 years remaining, the residence will be worth the same as a freehold for many years ahead.
+It is generally accepted that a residential leasehold with more than one hundred years remaining is worth roughly the same as a freehold.
+Where an additional ninety years added to any lease with more than 30 years left, the premises will be equivalent in value to a freehold for many years ahead.

 Lender Requirement